Abdulla-Khan/Calculator/README.md

 # Calculator in Flutter

-A functioning calculator made using Dart and Flytter
+A functioning calculator made using Dart and Flutter